 Take Charge of Your Future

 Unfortunately, California juveniles do not have the right to bail.
 Decisions regarding release and detention are under the discretion of California judges.
-That said, if you have recently been charged with a juvenile offense, you have the same right to fight the charges as any adult.
-Your future may be on the line, so don’t go down without a fight.
-Jeffrey B. Hayden, Attorney at Law will do everything he can to protect your rights and secure your future.
+That said, if your child has recently been charged with a juvenile offense, he or she has the same right to fight the charges as any adult.
+Their future may be on the line, so don’t go down without a fight.
+Jeffrey B. Hayden, Attorney at Law will do everything he can to protect their rights and future.